nofitnessforpurpose/TopSlotDataPack/README.md

 64K	Paged
 128K	Segmented and Paged

-In summary 8 to 64 K Data packs, or devices emulating these pack addressing schemes.
+In summary supported are 8 to 64 K Linear Data Packs, or devices emulating these pack addressing schemes.

 ## Considerations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.
 The PCB is currently beta and has NOT been tested, it remains your responsiblity to asses suitability!
 The assembly of PCB and case has not been tested.
+Many pieces of software, including the authors ;-) may accidently, never have considerd allowing selection of Pack D: in menus  .

 ## Please note:
 All information is For Indication only.